dianamocanu05/Proiect-TW/REGULATIONS.md

 The **controller** connects the model and the view.
 It takes user input, such as clicking or typing, and handles callbacks for user interactions.

+Controller -> receives the request, validates the data that the service needs invokes the service and returns the result.
+Service -> perform business logic like piecing together data from multiple db calls, data processing, etc.
+Repository -> wrapper for model

+req -> controller -> service -> repository -> model

 ### c.On the go observations: